 Award-winning Bilingual Children's Books in FRENCH and English as well as French Audio Books are available here.
 Foreign Language Picture Books for kids in French and English are a great resource for teaching and learning a second language.
-Our collection includes French folktales, fables, multicultural stories, myths, legends, board books, and a beautifully illustrated French picture dictionary available with CDROM or Audio Recorder Pen.
+Our collection includes French folktales, fables, multicultural stories, myths, legends, board books, and a beautifully illustrated French picture dictionary available with Audio Recorder Pen.

 By encouraging your student or child to read French books for kids or listening to French audio books, you will help them in their acquisition of a second language.
 Give your children the benefits of bilingualism!

 If the kids in your life speak French, or are learning the language, take a look at the French books for kids available here.